 Must have earned first honors for all four quarters and have a final year end Grade Point Average of 93-100 in major subjects.
 No grades lower than 90.
-Major subjects include moth science.
-English/Literature religion and history.

 Major subjects include math, science, English/Literature, religion, and history.

 Second Honors for the year